 5.a.
 Pre-Qualifying Unit Inspections Currently Implementing ACTIVITY 2022-06: This activity to incentivize landlords to participate in the HCV program in combination with activities 2022-04, 2022-05, 2022-07, and 2022-11.
 Initial inspections of units can be conducted up to 90 days prior to unit lease-up to help incentivize landlords to participate in the program and avoid delays in leasing.
 Participants or landlords can request a special (interim) inspection at any time.
 Custom Question: How long is the pre-inspection valid for?
-90 days This MTW activity serves the following statutory objectives: □Cost effectiveness □Self-sufficiency ⊠Housing Choice This MTW activity has the following cost implications: ⊠Neutral □Increased revenue □ Decreased revenue □Increased expenditures □Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
-This MTW activity applies: It all assisted households □only to a subset or subsets of assisted households This MTW activity does not require a Safe Harbor Waiver.
+Custom Question: How long is the pre-inspection valid for?
+90 days This MTW activity serves the following statutory objectives: Cost effectiveness □ Self-sufficiency ⊠ Housing Choice This MTW activity has the following cost implications: Neutral □Increased revenue □ Decreased revenue □Increased expenditures □ Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
+This MTW activity applies: ⊠to all assisted households □only to a subset or subsets of assisted households This MTW activity does not require a Safe Harbor Waiver.
 This MTW activity does not require a hardship policy.
 This MTW activity does not require an impact analysis.
 Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.
-At this time, AHA is waiting on HUD approval to begin implementing activity.
+The AllA in the control of the contr The AHA implemented this activity on July 1, 2023.
 This activity has not been discontinued and is not planned to be discontinued.
-This activity has not been discontinued and is not planned to be discontinued.

-Ed Alternative Inchestion Schedule

 5.d.
-Alternative Inspection Schedule

-Currently Implementing

-ACTIVITY 2022-07: This activity to incentivize landlords to participate in the HCV program in combination with activities 2022-04, 2022-05, 2022-06, and 2022-11.
+Alternative Inspection Schedule Currently Implementing ACTIVITY 2022-07: This activity to incentivize landlords to participate in the HCV program in combination with activities 2022-04, 2022-05, 2022-06, and 2022-11.
 Require inspections only once every three years for private landlord units.
 Participants and landlords can request a special (interim) inspection at any time.
 A special inspection can be initiated by the AHA if it receives indications that the family's unit is not in compliance with HQS.

-This MTW activity serves the following statutory objectives:

-⊠Cost effectiveness

-□Self-sufficiency

-⊠Housing Choice

-This MTW activity has the following cost implications:

-□Neutral

-□Increased revenue

-□Decreased revenue

-□Increased expenditures

-⊠Decreased expenditures

-A MTW activity may apply to all assisted households or only to a subset or subsets of

-assisted households by having a different policy by household status/family

-types/sites.
-This MTW activity applies:

-☐to all assisted households

-⊠only to a subset or subsets of assisted households

-A MTW activity can apply only to new admissions, only to currently assisted

-households, or to both new admissions and currently assisted households.
-This

-MTW activity applies to:

-□New admissions (i.e., applicants) only

-☐ Currently assisted households only

-⊠New admissions and currently assisted households

-A MTW activity can apply to all family types or only selected family types.
-This MTW

-activity applies to:

-⊠all family types

-□only to selected family types

-⊟only to selected family types

-An MTW activity can apply to a tenant-based and or project-based voucher.

-⊠The MTW activity applies to all tenant-based units.

-☐The MTW activity applies to all properties with project-based vouchers.

-☐The MTW activity applies to specific tenant-based units and/or properties with

-project-based vouchers.
-The description of which tenant-based units and/or

-properties with project-based vouchers that will participate in this MTW activity is:

-This MTW activity does not require a Safe Harbor Waiver.
+This MTW activity serves the following statutory objectives: ⊠Cost effectiveness □ Self-sufficiency ⊠Housing Choice This MTW activity has the following cost implications: □ Neutral □Increased revenue □ Decreased revenue ☐ Increased expenditures ☑ Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
+This MTW activity applies: □to all assisted households ⊠only to a subset or subsets of assisted households Early to a subset of subsets of accietou floudesholds A MTW activity can apply only to new admissions, only to currently assisted households, or to both new admissions and currently assisted households.
+This MTW activity applies to: New admissions (i.e., applicants) only □Currently assisted households only ⊠New admissions and currently assisted households A MTW activity can apply to all family types or only selected family types.
+This MTW activity applies to: ⊠all family types □only to selected family types An MTW activity can apply to a tenant-based and or project-based voucher. ⊠The MTW activity applies to all tenant-based units. □The MTW activity applies to all properties with project-based vouchers. □The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers.
+The description of which tenant-based units and/or properties with project-based vouchers that will participate in this MTW activity is: This MTW activity does not require a Safe Harbor Waiver.